Originate/guide/android-practices.md

 (emphasis added)

-Loading _just one_ photo taken on a Galaxy Nexus could conceivably blow throw the app's entire heap!
+Loading _just one_ photo taken on a Galaxy Nexus could conceivably blow through the app's entire heap!
 How do we protect against this?

-In most cases, the best answer is not reinvent the wheel - [Ion](https://github.com/koush/ion), [Universal Image Uploader](https://github.com/nostra13/Android-Universal-Image-Loader), and most image loading libraries allow images/bitmaps to be dynamically resized prior to being pulled into memory and inserted into a view.
+In most cases, the best answer is to *not* reinvent the wheel - [Ion](https://github.com/koush/ion), [Universal Image Uploader](https://github.com/nostra13/Android-Universal-Image-Loader),  [Picasso](http://square.github.io/picasso/), and most image loading libraries allow images/bitmaps to be dynamically resized prior to being pulled into memory and inserted into a view.
 There's no need to try to load a 1920x1080px image (8MB), just to put it into a 20x20dp (3KB) thumbnail!
-These libraries are written by some very talented devs, and there's a good chance that someone out there has already solved the problem you're facing.
-Check if the image-loading lib you're using can load your bitmap from disk for you - it saves you the headache of `OutOfMemory` errors without the hassle of having to code it yourself.
+These libraries are written by some very talented developers, and there's a good chance that someone out there has already solved the problem you're facing.
+Check if the image-loading lib you're using can load your bitmap from disk for you -- it saves you the headache of `OutOfMemory` errors without the hassle of having to code it yourself.

 If you find yourself absolutely required to manipulate images _sans_ library, remember to